Last updated on March 22nd, 2023 at 05:03 pm

 We had to give Bacardi injections every day for a month when we first got her, and this skill was critical.
 She was such a good girl for this, but we still had to hold her very firmly every time.

 One thing you’ll notice is that when you hold them firmly, they will very quickly stop trying to get away.
 Especially if they are fully supported.
 Most bearded dragons will calm right down after only a short attempt to wriggle out of your grasp.

-They may start docile or they may need to be held a bit before they settle down.
-Either way, once they are settled, you can loosen your grip to a more gentle pressure.
+They may start docile, or they may need to be held a bit before they settle down.
+Either way, once they are settled, you can loosen your grip to more gentle pressure.